What is the size of the entering class?

 No. We read every application carefully, and take all factors into account.
 At no point in our deliberations are numbers employed in a way that would trigger an automatic decision to offer or deny admission.
 For additional information about the current class profile please see our Admissions Data

-Will St. Thomas Law accept the February/June LSAT?
+Will St. Thomas Law accept the June LSAT?

-While applications with February scores will be accepted and reviewed, you should understand that we will already have made a substantial portion of our offers by the time your February results are received.
+While applications with June scores will be considered, you should understand that we will already have made a substantial portion of our offers by the time your June results are received.
 This may reduce your chances for admission.
-If, after submitting your application with an earlier LSAT score, you decide to retake the LSAT in June, please send us a note to that effect and ask that we hold your file for consideration until those scores have arrived.
+If, after submitting your application with an earlier LSAT score, you decide to retake the June LSAT, please send us a note to that effect and ask that we hold your file for consideration until those scores have arrived.

 What if I am registered for a future LSAT?